diontu/Mac-Linux-Mini-CommandLine-Shell/README.md

 This project highlights important features in Operating Systems such as **creating child processes**, **redirecting input/output**, and **executing processes in parallel** with respect to parent and child processes.

+This shell will also have a history feature where the user could enter ```!!``` to call the previously entered command.